rsonger/software-engineering-lab/_posts/2025-06-04-geometry_and_material.md

 The `set_uniform` method will update the data of an existing variable similar to the `set_attribute` method in the `Geometry` class.
 The difference here is that uniforms variables must be located in the program before their data can be uploaded, so the `set_uniform` method immediately locates any new `Uniform` object it creates.
-Then, the separate `upload_data` method updates all the uniform variable data linked in the program, which we will call from the `Mesh` class after setting the appropriate matrix data.
+Then, the separate `upload_data` method updates all the uniform variable data linked in the program, which we will call from the `Mesh` class after setting the our transformation matrices data.
 The `set_properties` method is provided as a convenience so we can pass in all our uniforms and settings together in a single dictionary.

 The `update_render_settings` method is empty here so that subclasses of `Material` can override it.